4neesh/DevBlog/src/posts/003AOPbasics.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; AOP provides modular implementations for separating cross-cutting concerns<br>
+&#8226; AOP enables us to separate cross-cutting concerns from within our application<br>
 &#8226; Pointcut expressions enable fine-grained AOP implementations<br>
 &#8226; Spring AOP makes use of light-weight AspectJ AOP classes and methods<br>

 <br>
 <h4>What is AOP?</h4>
 <p>
+AOP enables us to apply additional functionality to our application to seperate cross-cutting concerns without updating the business logic source code.<br>
+A cross cutting concern, for example, may include security, logging, or analytics.<br>
-Aspect-orientated programming provides a tool we can implement in our applications to provide modular separation of cross-cutting concerns.
-Cross-cutting concerns depend upon core elements of a system, but do not fit appropriately into design.<br> For example, you may consider logging within your application.
-Logging can be a great way to debug and record the progress of an application, but if you need to apply it to multiple methods and classes, it wouldn’t be long before you realise clutter being created in your source code thus impeding the reading experience. <br>Other uses for AOP may be for security plug-ins or audit trails.
-Spring AOP provides a lightweight AOP implementation that uses AspectJ annotations and classes, it is best practice to use AOP for cheap operations and short functions to run.<br>
+Spring provides a lightweight AOP implementation that uses AspectJ annotations and classes; it is best practice to use AOP for cheap operations and short functions to implement as additional functionality to our source code.<br>
 </p>
 <p>
 AOP introduces many keywords with its implementation that can quickly become confusing.<br>